Air Industries Group (NYSE:AIRI) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Air Industries Group (NYSE:AIRI – Get Rating) in a research note issued to investors on Tuesday.
-The brokerage issued a hold rating on the stock.
+Investment analysts at StockNews.com initiated coverage on shares of Air Industries Group (NYSE:AIRI – Get Rating) in a research note issued on Wednesday.
+The firm set a “hold” rating on the stock.

 About Air Industries Group